-To the Board of Directors and Shareholders
+To the Board of Directors and Shareholders of Wilhelmina International, Inc. and Subsidiaries:

-We have audited the accompanying consolidated balance sheet of Wilhelmina International, Inc. and Subsidiaries (the "Company") as of December 31, 2012, and the related consolidated statements of operations, shareholders' equity, and cash flows for the year then ended.
+We have audited the accompanying consolidated balance sheets of Wilhelmina International, Inc. and Subsidiaries (the "Company") as of December 31, 2013 and 2012, and the related consolidated statements of operations, shareholders' equity, and cash flows for the years then ended.
 The Company's management is responsible for these consolidated financial statements.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
-The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
+The company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Wilhelmina International, Inc. and Subsidiaries as of December 31, 2012, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Wilhelmina International, Inc. and Subsidiaries as of December 31, 2013 and 2012, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-/s/ Montgomery, Coscia & Greilich, L.L.P.
+/s/ Montgomery Coscia Greilich, LLP